okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 Passing an invalid `brandId` returns a `404 Not Found` status code with error code `E0000007`.

-Not providing `agreeToCustomPrivacyPolicy` with `customPrivacyPolicyUrl` returns a `400 Bad Request` status code with error code `E0000001`.
+Not providing `agreeToCustomPrivacyPolicy` with `customPrivacyPolicyUrl` returns a `400 Bad Request` status code with the error code `E0000001`.

 `removePoweredByOkta` is optional.
 Default value is `false`.